-Pedro is currently head of the firm's investment funds practice and a partner in the Banking & Finance Group.
-He is also responsible for the Agency & Trust practice and for the firm's aviation finance team.
-He has been actively involved in several transactions, mainly focused on the advising, structuring and setting up of collective investment schemes such as mutual funds and real estate investment funds, infrastructure vehicles, venture capital funds and private equity structures.
+Pedro Simões Coelho joined Vieira de Almeida & Associados in 1998 and is currently head of the firm's investment funds practice and a partner in the Banking & Finance Group.
+He is also responsible for the Agency & Trust practice and is a member of the firm's aviation finance team.
+He has been actively involved in several transactions, in Portugal and abroad, mainly focused on the advising, structuring and setting up of collective investment schemes such as mutual funds and real estate investment funds, infrastructure vehicles, venture capital funds and private equity structures.
+He has been responsible for several transactions including non-performing loans, asset finance, particularly in the aviation finance field, notably financing, leasing, sale or purchase of aircraft, and capital markets, retail banking, financial services and securities' law.
+He has also been actively working in advising fund managers, venture capitalists, brokers, banks and other investment firms on a wide range of regulatory and related matters.
+In Agency & Trust services, he has been actively working in several securitisations and debt issuing transactions advising several entities notably in their capacity as common representatives and issuers.